 So now you know - wearing essential oils is not the same as wearing a natural perfume.
 Now for the fun part - working out which fragrance is for you!

-Did you know you can also design your own scent with us?
+Did you know you can also design your own bespoke scent in our Scent Bar?
 It's so much fun!
-Shop Scent Bar here.